stanley-gu/standardsCh/chapter.md

 ![User interface for Jarnac\label{Figure:jarnac}](images/jarnac.eps)

-#### Mathematical Markup Language (MML)
+#### Mathematical Modeling Language (MML)

-MML is a text-based format that is the primary form of model representations in the JSim platform [@raymond03].
+MML is a text-based format that is the primary form of model representations in the JSim platform [@raymond03] (discussed in Section \ref{jsim}).
 Unlike SBML and CellML which are based on XML, MML uses its own a C-styled language for model declaration.
-MML models are often expressed generally in terms of mathematical equations -- any mixture of ordinary and partial differential equations, implicit equations, integrations, discrete events, and even external programming code, such as Java, C, or MATLAB.
-One feature that sets MML apart from other model languages is its awareness of physical units when run through JSim's MML compiler [@chizeck2009].
+MML models are often expressed generally in terms of mathematical equations, any mixture of ordinary and partial differential equations, implicit equations, integrations, discrete events, and even external programming code, such as Java, C, or MATLAB.
+One feature that sets MML apart from other modeling languages is its awareness of physical units when run through JSim's MML compiler [@chizeck2009].

 #### PySCeS